Fast Matrix Multiplication meets the Submodular Width: Algorithm for Answering Queries in -Submodular Width Time

 \section{Algorithm for Answering Queries in $\omega$-Submodular Width Time}

-We show below our main result about evaluating a Boolean conjunctive query of the form~\eqref{eq:bcq} in $\omega$-submodular width time.
-The theorem assumes that $\omega$ is a rational number, but can still be applied to the case where $\omega$ is irrational by taking any rational upper bound on $\omega$.
-The runtime is measured in terms of $N$, which is the size of the input database instance, i.e.,~$N\defeq \sum_{R(\bm Z)\in\atoms(Q)} |R|$.
-The $\tilde O$-notation hides a polylogarithmic factor in $N$. \begin{theorem} Assuming that $\omega$ is a rational number, given a Boolean conjunctive query $Q$ and a corresponding input database instance $D$, there is an algorithm that computes the answer to $Q$ in time $\tilde O(N^{\osubw(Q)})$, where $N$ is the size of $D$. \end{theorem} The proof is quite involved and requires developing a series of technical tools.
-It also relies on the algorithm for computing the $\omega$-submodular width of a hypergraph, which was given in Section~\ref{sec:computing-osubw}. \shortorfull{An overview of the proof is given in Appendix~\ref{app:algo}, while the full proof can be found in~\cite{full-version}.}{The full proof can be found in Appendix~\ref{app:algo}.}
+We show below our main result about evaluating a BCQ of the form~\eqref{eq:bcq} in $\omega$-submodular width time.
+The runtime is measured in terms of $N$, which is the size of the input database instance, i.e.,~$N\defeq \sum_{R(\bm Z)\in\atoms(Q)} |R|$. \begin{restatable}{theorem}{ThmMainResult} Assume $\omega$ is a rational number.\footnote{If $\omega$ is irrational, we can use any rational upper bound on $\omega$ instead.} Given a Boolean Conjunctive Query (BCQ) $Q$ and a corresponding input database instance $D$, \obcqsolver (Algorithm~\ref{alg:omega-panda-express:outer}) computes the answer to $Q$ over $D$ in time $O(N^{\osubw(Q)}\cdot \log^2 N)$ in data complexity, where $N$ is the size of $D$. \end{restatable} We will see later that the extra $\log^2 N$ factor in the runtime of \obcqsolver comes from Lemma~\ref{lem:omega-join-matrix-mult}, which will be described in Section~\ref{subsec:omega-ddrs}.
+We note, however, that this extra $\log^2 N$ factor does not manifest in every query.
+See Table~\ref{tab:intro:comparison} for examples of some queries, e.g. $k$-Clique, where the runtime of \obcqsolver becomes tighter.

+Our $\obcqsolver$ algorithm is given in Algorithm~\ref{alg:omega-panda-express:outer}.
+We give a high-level overview of the algorithm here, and then we spend the rest of this section zooming in on one technical component at a time.